Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Information Officer - This data subject is the officer appointed in accordance with PAIA.
 Information relating to this data subject includes name, citizenship, contact information, ID number, qualifications, and training attended.

 • Service Providers - These data subjects are those parties who have been appointed by the Management of CPS with the intent to perform a necessary duty to fulfil company objectives and duties as contemplated in the Articles of Association of CPS.
-These parties perform necessary functions for CPS and, where applicable, are remunerated for their services and include the auditor, insurers and the necessary internet service providers in broad terms required by CPS to conduct its business.
-Information relating to these Service Providers includes company details, responsible individuals, contractual agreements, contact information, or any other such information as required for the successful completion of the agreed duties to be provided by them.
+These parties perform necessary functions for CPS and, where applicable, are remunerated for their services and include the auditor, insurers, and the necessary internet service providers in broad terms required by CPS to conduct its business.
+Information relating to these Service Providers includes company details, responsible individuals, contractual agreements, contact information, and any other such information as required for the successful completion of the agreed duties to be provided by them.

 The recipients or categories of recipients to whom the personal information may be supplied